hygraph/status/site/content/incidents/schema-migration-delays.md

 resolved = false
 +++
 We are currently seeing failing schema deployments related to changing schemas and creating projects after our API Provider upgraded our cluster.
 We are working closely with them to resolve the issue.

+For now please hold back with schema changes until we have resolved it!